MrsBlooGhost/launch_school/LS180-181/02_schema_data_sql/exercises.md

 `t` and `f`

-> **7-The surface area of a sphere is calculated using the formula `A = 4πr^2`, where `A` is the surface area and `r` is the radius of the sphere.
+> **7. The surface area of a sphere is calculated using the formula `A = 4πr^2`, where `A` is the surface area and `r` is the radius of the sphere.
 Use SQL to compute the surface area of a sphere with a radius of 26.3cm, truncated to return an integer.**

 ```sql
 SELECT trunc(4 * pi() * 26.3^2);